 The Institute offers a double-degree option in Mechanical Engineering with a concentration in Dynamic Systems and Control or Manufacturing Engineering from the Polytechnic of Bari and the NYU Polytechnic School of Engineering.
 Students complying with the degree requirements of both institutions will be granted a double degree.

-Department Head: Richard S. Thorsen
+Department Chair: Richard S. Thorsen